International Art & Kite Festival

 2021 International Art & Kite Festival

-The International Art and Kite Festival on Saturday, March 27th at Brazos River Park the first large-scale Parks & Recreation event to kick off the spring event season.
-Kites soared across the Brazos River park and the beautiful, blue sky was the perfect backdrop for kite flying.
+The 2021 International Art and Kite Festival took place on Saturday, March 27 at Brazos River Park.
 The day's pleasant weather helped to usher in a crowd of approximately 4,000 guests.

 Main Stage Entertainment